Winter Wonder Deals! ⛄️❄️

 The most common way to enjoy it is to combine it with water or milk and drink it.
+If you are vegan, then you can combine it with plant-based milk as well.
 It's also good in porridge.
 People often consume one or two scoops of pea protein before or after a workout.

-There are many vegan-friendly and lactose-free products in the market, including:
+There are many vegan-friendly and lactose-free products in the market that can act as an alternative to pea protein if you don't want them in your diet, including:

 Pea protein is also easy to blend with water and has a less grainy and chalky feel than hemp protein.
 Protein powder provides excellent results if appropriately consumed, but anybody with sensitivity, allergy, and intolerance should try to avoid it.